 He quickly deployed his troops and plugged any escape routes for his two targets.
 Aquib was the longest-surviving local militant from the area.
 Within a short span of time, the troops had laid the cordon and occupied tactically advantageous positions to aim at the terrorists.
 They then started the process to plant explosives in the house to make the terrorists reveal their positions.
 Major Rishi moved into the house himself for the task.

 He moved in first to plant the Improvised Explosive Device (IED) to bring the house down.
 This is considered to be the most dangerous and challenging job in an operation.
 He led his very professional Quick Response Team into the firefight, placed the IED and blew up a portion of the house.

 Major Rishi N of the 42 Rashtriya Rifles, who hails from Kerala, had played a huge role in bringing stability to the turbulent Tral area in the Valley.
 He was the first to reach the scene to hunt them down and it was his quick thinking and courage that won the day for the army.

 The local Kashmiri, Aquib and Lashkar-e-Toiba militant Farsan – were cornered by the army in a house in Tral due to the first explosion.
 The terrorists were forced to retreat into the rear portion of the house, giving the army team and local police troops an advantage to corner them further.

-That very moment, the Major sprang up and used his AK-47 rifle to shred the terrorist in the quick moment.
+That very moment, the Major sprang up and used his AK-47 rifle to shred the terrorist in a quick moment.
 Then, he crawled out and led his QRT away.
 The RMO quickly patched him up and sent him to the hospital where surgeons laboured over him through the night.
-The 16-hour pitched gunfight ended with the death of the two terrorists in March 2017, leaving the Major with forever gallant nose-less face.
+The 16-hour pitched gunfight ended with the death of the two terrorists in March 2017, leaving the Major with a forever gallant noseless face.